 While two-page resumes have become more acceptable in recent years, many executives still prefer a one-page format.
 Multiple-page financial analyst resumes should be limited to those with extensive — and highly relevant — work experience.
 Have less experience?
 Don’t make the mistake of trying to fill two complete pages.
 Hiring managers can spot unnecessary content and won’t be impressed by wasted words.

-2. Did I choose the best format?
+2. Did you choose the best format?

-3. Have I highlighted achievements vs. responsibilities?
+3. Have you highlighted achievements vs. responsibilities?

 When itemizing your employment history, it can be easy to fall into the trap of listing your job duties instead of what you accomplished in each position.
 Rather than searching the thesaurus for new ways to say “responsible for” or “managed,” make a concrete list of goals you met, improvements you made and complex tasks you executed.
 Doing so will give hiring managers a strong impression of how well you handle job demands.